 Yes.
 The darker shade of Move is not the same as Sonos Black.
 It’s actually called Shadow Black.
-It’s a custom color we created for the same reasons that we created Lunar White.
+It’s a custom colour we created for the same reasons that we created Lunar White.

 What was the most difficult part of developing Lunar White?

-There is a translation that needs to happen when you apply a color to different materials and surfaces, whether that’s plastic, paint, silicone, or anodized metal.
-With Move, there were 20 different parts that needed color matching.
-All our color development is done in collaboration with our production suppliers, so we create production recipes.
+There is a translation that needs to happen when you apply a colour to different materials and surfaces, whether that’s plastic, paint, silicone, or anodised metal.
+With Move, there were 20 different parts that needed colour-matching.
+All our colour development is done in collaboration with our production suppliers, so we create production recipes.
 Chemistry is a big part of what we do!
-There’s also a good amount of work that goes into fine-tuning the way a color appears on various materials so that we can create that monolithic look for the product.
-For example, when we were applying Lunar White to Move, the power cord appeared more pink than the rest of the speaker.
+There’s also a good amount of work that goes into fine-tuning the way a colour appears in various materials so that we can create that monolithic look for the product.
+For example, when we were applying Lunar White to Move, the power cable appeared more pink than the rest of the speaker.
 We had to tweak the recipe so that it all looked cohesive.
-We also put all of our recipes to the test through hardware verification testing, ensuring that the color is durable in terms of things like scratch resistance, chemical resistance, and UV exposure.
+We also put all of our recipes to the test through hardware verification testing, ensuring that the colour is durable in terms of things like scratch-resistance, chemical-resistance, and UV exposure.

-So it sounds like the “material” and “finish” parts of your title are just as important as “color”?
+So it sounds like the “material” and “finish” parts of your title are just as important as “colour”?